-- Ms Watson and/or our careers advisor Mrs Morgan will meet with all the students who are definitely not applying to university. - Individual action plans and advice given tailored to the students needs.
-CV's will be created. - Support will be on-going throughout YR13.
+- Mr Churchill will meet with all the students who are not applying to university. - Individual action plans and advice given tailored to you and your needs.
+CV's will be created. - Mrs Morgan is also available to help support students where needed.